mohamadi7613/mycheat/py/django.md

     author = models.ForeignKey(Author, on_delete=models.CASCADE, related_name="books")          # many to one (one book can have one author)
     address = models.OneToOneField(Address, on_delete=models.CASCADE)                            # one to one
     country = models.ManyToManyField(Country)                                                    # do not need on_delete
-    # related_name can be use inside shell when you revese query on Author ex: ramin.books.all()
+    # related_name can be use inside shell when you revese query on Author example: ramin.books.all()
     # we do not need related_name in onetoone, it create automatically by djagno
     #  on_delete is required and you must explicitly specify it
     on_delete = models.PROTECT               # Prevent deletion of referenced object